jman4747/memos/ORG-4_Grayson_Engineering_Process-draft.md

 ## System Needs Analysis (SA)

-Given the [[#Operational Analysis (OA)]], answer the question: "what, of everything the team needs to do, will the robot do?"
+Given the [OA](#operational-analysis-oa), answer the question: "Of everything the team needs to do, what will the robot do?"

 Software development for the main robot can start using the completed SA.